-- 127. Plaintiffs incorporate by reference the allegations in the preceding paragraphs. - 128.
-Plaintiffs bring this claim on their own behalf and on behalf of the proposed Class described above.
-Plaintiffs seek damages and injunctive relief. - 129.
-Plaintiffs and members of the Class are not making any claims against Defendant relating in any way to any products or services sold or distributed by or through the Amazon.com platform. - 130.
-The relevant product market is the U.S. retail market for trade eBooks.

-- 131. Defendant Amazon conspired with the Big Five Co-conspirators to monopolize the U.S. retail market for trade eBooks. - 132.
-Defendant possesses market power in the relevant market, where it controls about 90% of trade eBook sales.
+- 132. Plaintiffs incorporate by reference the allegations in the preceding paragraphs. - 133.
+Plaintiffs bring this claim on their own behalf and on behalf of the proposed Classes described above.
+Plaintiffs seek damages and injunctive relief. - 134.
+Plaintiffs and members of the proposed Classes are not making any claims against Amazon relating in any way to any products or services sold or distributed by or through the Amazon.com platform. - 135.
+The relevant product market is the U.S. retail market for trade eBooks. - 136.
+Amazon possesses market power in the relevant market, where it controls about 90% of trade eBook sales.
 That Defendant has market power is also evident from its power to raise trade eBook prices above that which would be charged in a competitive market. - maintained its monopoly power in the relevant market by unlawful and improper means, including preventing Amazon's eBook retailer rivals from gaining market share and dissuading potential rivals from entering the market.
-Defendant entered into anticompetitive agreements with the Big Five with the intent and effect of 1) ensuring that the Big Five's eBooks sold by or through Amazon's eBook retailer rivals were sold at prices at least as high as the prices on Amazon.com; 2) eliminating Amazon's current and potential eBook retailer competitors' ability and incentives to offer price promotions or early releases; 3) eliminating Amazon's current and potential eBook retailer competitors' ability and incentives to develop and differentiate their eBook offerings through new and innovative business models, e.g., book rentals and partial downloads; and 4) eliminating Amazon's current and potential eBook retailer competitors' ability and incentives to develop innovative eBook products with greater functionality, e.g., adding illustrations and animation. - 134.
-Plaintiffs and Class members are direct purchasers because they directly purchase eBooks from the Big Five Co-conspirators through a U.S. ecommerce retail channel that competes with the Amazon.com platform. - 135.
-Plaintiffs and the Class members have been injured and will continue to be injured in their businesses and property by paying more for the Big Five Co-conspirators'
+Defendants entered into anticompetitive agreements with the intent and effect of 1) ensuring that the Big Five's eBooks sold by or through Amazon's eBook retailer rivals were sold at prices at least as high as the prices on Amazon.com; 2) eliminating Amazon's current and potential eBook retailer competitors' ability and incentives to offer price promotions or early releases; 3) eliminating Amazon's current and potential eBook retailer competitors' ability and incentives to develop and differentiate their eBook offerings through new and innovative business models, e.g., book rentals and partial downloads; and 4)

-eBooks than they would have paid or would pay in the future in the absence of Defendant's unlawful acts.

-136. Plaintiffs and the Class are entitled to an injunction that terminates the ongoing violations alleged in this Complaint.
+eliminating Amazon's current and potential eBook retailer competitors' ability and incentives to develop innovative eBook products with greater functionality, e.g., adding illustrations and animation.

+- 138. Plaintiffs and members of the proposed Classes are direct purchasers because they directly purchase eBooks from the Big Five Defendants through a U.S. ecommerce retail channel that competes with the Amazon.com platform. - 139.
+Plaintiffs and members of the proposed Classes have been injured and will continue to be injured in their businesses and property by paying more for the Big Five Coconspirators' eBooks than they would have paid or would pay in the future in the absence of Defendants' unlawful acts. - 140.
+Plaintiffs and members of the proposed Classes are entitled to an injunction that terminates the ongoing violations alleged in this Complaint.